Car suspension: Anti-dive and anti-squat

 Anti-dive and anti-squat are percentages that indicate the degree to which the front dives under braking, and the rear squats under acceleration.
 They can be thought of as the counterparts for braking and acceleration, as jacking forces are to cornering.
 The main reason for the difference is due to the different design goals between front and rear suspension, whereas suspension is usually symmetrical between the left and the right of the vehicle.

 The method of determining anti-dive or anti-squat depends on whether suspension linkages react to the torque of braking and accelerating.
 For example, with inboard brakes and half-shaft-driven rear wheels, the suspension linkages do not react, but with outboard brakes and a swing-axle driveline, they do.

 To determine the percentage of front suspension braking anti-dive for outboard brakes, it is first necessary to determine the tangent of the angle between a line drawn, in side view, through the front tire patch and the front suspension instant center, and the horizontal.
 In addition, the percentage of braking effort at the front wheels must be known.
 Then, multiply the tangent by the front wheel braking effort percentage and divide by the ratio of the center of gravity height to the wheelbase.
 A value of 50% would mean, that half of the weight transfer to the front wheels; during braking, it is being transmitted through front suspension linkage, and half is being transmitted through front suspension springs.

 For inboard brakes, the same procedure is followed, but using the wheel center instead of contact patch center.

 Forward acceleration anti-squat is calculated in a similar manner and with the same relationship between percentage and weight transfer.
 Anti-squat values of 100% and more are commonly used in drag racing, but values of 50% or less are more common in cars that have to undergo severe braking.
 Higher values of anti-squat commonly cause wheel hop during braking.
-It is important to note, that the value of 100% means, that all of the weight transfer is being carried through suspension linkage.
+The value of 100% means that all of the weight transfer is being carried through suspension linkage.
 However, this does not mean that the suspension is incapable of carrying additional loads (aerodynamic, cornering, etc.) during an episode of braking, or forward acceleration.
 In other words, no "binding" of the suspension is to be implied.